captionpoint/CaptionPoint-Server/public/will.md

 ---
 ## JOHN:
 Tarry now.
+---
+## JOHN:
 I tried today and I’ll try tomorrow.
+---
+## JOHN:
 Where there’s a will…
 ---
 ## JAGGARD:
 Good day, gentleman.
+---
+## JAGGARD:
 Do I find any of The King’s Men present here?
 ---
 ## JOHN:
-You do, sir, but the theater’s entrance is around the corner and I’m afraid the show’s not till 3.
+You do, sir, but the theater’s entrance is around the corner and I’m afraid the show’s not till three.
 ---
 ## JAGGARD:
 Thank you lass, but I’m not here for a show.
+---
+## JAGGARD:
 My sight is as useless as a hat on a fish.
 ---
 ## ISAAC: